On this page

 For more information about sectoral occupational health and safety, general safety, and the collective labour agreement (CAO), please contact the Taxi Companies Social Affairs Fund (Sociaal Fonds Taxi).

-1. Register with the Dutch Business Register and Dutch Tax Administration
+1. Register with the Dutch Commercial Register and Dutch Tax Administration

-Register your business with the Dutch Business Register.
+Register your business with the Dutch Commercial Register.
 They will pass on your details to the Dutch Tax and Customs Administration, so you do not need to register separately with them.